StaryChanLolz/starychanlolz/README.md

 ***
 `>` HI GUYS!!
 Will keep this short.
 I have cover and cuddle discomfort, please keep your distance unless you are close or you GET PERMISSION!!!

+`>` My main trigger is GUILT, I have a GUILT complex.
+Please keep that in mind!!!

+`>` Don't make fun of my kins or comfort characters.
+They are very close to me, and it makes me severely uncomfortable./srs (Looking at the people that called Tarnished Samson 'period blood wannabe' and 'edgelord', not cool./dir)

 `>` I use tone indicators a LOT!!!!!
 Tone indicators are appreciated, but NOT required!!!!!

-`>` My main trigger is GUILT, I have a GUILT complex.
-Please keep that in mind!!!

 `>` My spelling is ASS!!
 Please don't make fun of it, I KNOW it is ASS!!!!